wear87/CSR2-Racing-Collect/README.md

 **Notes:**<br>
 **Important updates**
 1. The project has undergone 1 year and 6 months of updates.
 In order to maintain this huge project, I paid a lot of time and energy.
-In order to maintain my motivation for subsequent updates, after a careful decision, I changed to a partial payment model from the next version;<br>
+In order to maintain my motivation for subsequent updates, after a careful decision, I changed to a partial payment model from the next version. <br>

-2. What is the partial payment model?<br>
+2. What is the partial payment model? <br>
 Players can freely use all the cars in the current version.
 The new version update will be released on github in the form of a compressed package, but it is encrypted.
-Players can use the compressed password after payment;<br>
+Players can use the compressed password after payment.<br>

-3. After the new version is released, the old version of the car will cancel the encryption function and archive it in the Cars folder, which players can use at will;<br>
+3. After the new version is released, the old version of the car will cancel the encryption function and archive it in the Cars folder, which players can use at will. <br>

-4. Charge according to the number of updates of the main version, no additional charge for sub-versions, a single payment of $10, including all cars in the current new version;<br>
+4. Charge according to the number of updates of the main version, no additional charge for sub-versions, a single payment of $10, including all cars in the current new version.<br>

-5. When the player pays, leave a message on the email address, I will reply to the email in time to inform the decompression password, or contact me at discord;<br>
+5. When the player pays, leave a message on the email address, I will reply to the email in time to inform the decompression password, or contact me at discord. <br>

 6. Payment link: (or click the donate button below) <br>
 [![](https://github.com/wear87/Picture-Material/blob/master/CSR2%20Material/paypal2.png)](https://www.paypal.me/wear87)